saalimzafar/saalimzafar/README.md

 ## Hi, I'm Saalim Zafar
-### A self taught Developer who loves to code and build digital products.
+### A passionate web developer who loves to code and builds digital experience.
+Someone who hardly gets bored about coding.
+It goes like this "When I feel bored I code and when I don't feel bored I still code.